 Women adopted the style

 By the end of the 17th century, high heels had become so famous that women start wearing them too as they give them the feeling of being strong and different.
-So, they started smoking pipes or cut their hair to wear heels and look taller among the lower class.
+So, they started smoking pipes or cutting their hair to wear heels and look taller among the lower class.
 It was the time when did high heels become feminine.
-But after the French Revolution in 1789, people’s perspective on heels especially the males got changed and there is an end of aristocratic male heels anymore.
+But after the French Revolution in 1789, people’s perspective on heels especially the males got changed and there is an end to aristocratic male heels anymore.

 When stilettoes were invented, then afterward for its publicity two renowned figures Audrey Hepburn and Marilyn Monroe, who were famous fashion icons wear stilettos and thus these heels got famous all over the world.
-Thus, it was considered as a golden age of high heels, when women want to carry them instead of flat or platforms as high heels not only make them look taller but also build confidence in their gait and overall appearance.
+Thus, it was considered a golden age of high heels, when women want to carry them instead of flat or platforms as high heels not only make them look taller but also build confidence in their gait and overall appearance.

 Stiletto heels weren’t feminine

 When Giacomo Pirandello, Baron of Styletto, invented high heels, he already had a shoe with a stiletto sole.
-But that design he had in mind and marketed was not intended to satisfy feminine needs for sophistication.
+But the design he had in mind and marketed was not intended to satisfy feminine needs for sophistication.
 Nor to create fashion trends.
 Pirandello invented stilettos specifically for riders.

 He wanted, with them, to improve the performance of the riders.
 They weren’t designed to be ladies’ wardrobe accessories.
 The stilettos invented in the eighteenth century had a purpose.

 It was for those who ride a horse to have an implement that would improve the speed and performance of these animals.